University of Alabama in Huntsville logo

 • A public research university with a strong focus on advanced engineering and science.

-• Pivotal role in 1961 with Wernher von Braun in creating a research institute for NASA scientists and engineers.
+• Wernher von Braun played a crucial role in creating the research institute to serve NASA scientists and engineers.

-• Serves 8,564 students, offering a vibrant academic community.
+• Serves 8,564 students, offering specialized curricula tailored for innovation.

-• Possesses an endowment of $0.1 billion, supporting its research endeavors.
+• Maintains an endowment of $0.1 billion, supporting its research and academic endeavors.

 Timeline